Skip to main content

 • Questions as to whether the PPCAA could legitimately be construed as “like officials” conferring authority to promulgate rules under the terms of the ICPP;

-• Questions regarding what offenders were covered by the Compact, particularly given the increasing use of alternative sentencing practices such as suspended imposition of sentence and diversion programs that did not readily fit the terms and definitions of the ICPP.
+• Questions regarding which individuals were covered by the Compact, especially with the growing use of alternative sentencing practices, such as suspended imposition of sentence and diversion programs, which did not easily align with the terms and definitions of the ICPP.